Tippecanoe CLI Fundamentals

 Scripting & Error Handling

-Always capture exit codes and parse standard error streams to detect silent failures during geometry clipping or attribute truncation.
-A robust Python wrapper should enforce timeout limits and log intermediate SQLite temporary file growth:
+Always capture exit codes and parse standard error streams to detect failures.
+A robust Python wrapper should enforce timeout limits:

 import subprocess